-• Please call Customer Care for additional information about how to ask us to pay you back and deadlines for making your request.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+Please call Customer Care for additional information about how to ask us to pay you back and deadlines for making your request.
+(Phone numbers for Customer Care are printed on the back cover of this booklet.)

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
 Chapter 7 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.